LdBeth/hexo-theme-nightmare/README.md

 ## TODO list

-* Remove some unnecessary functions.
+* Remove some unnecessary features.
 * Add some prefered functions:
     + Pin at the top
     + Hide some posts in index
     + IRC support

-* Add FAQ
+* Add a list for the colors used
+* Something else